 - workflows:

 - collections;

 - metadata;

 - vocabularies;

-- search;
+- search:

 - agreements;

 - licences;

 - system;

 - support;

 - mail;

 - reports.

+- quality marks (if enabled)

 - maintenance

+- harvesting

+- kaltura (if installed and enabled)

 This document describes the facilities that are available in the admin toolbar, and the issues that must be considered before changing some of the settings.